jtucker20/Lab2/README.md

 The template to be used to start a project.

 ##THIS TEMPLATE FILE MUST BE UPDATED FOR EVERY SINGLE PROJECT WITH:
-1. Purpose
+1. Demonstrate understanding of interface implementation
-2. Problem being solved
+2. Implement FordFocus and FordF150 using Vehicle interface.
+Refer to provided ToyotaCamry and ToyotaCorolla classes
-3. How to use program
+3. Just run it.